polyfloyd/rust-id3/README.md

 ## Contributing

 Do you think you have found a bug?
-Then please report it via the Github issue tracker.
+Then please report it via the GitHub issue tracker.
 Make sure to attach any problematic files that can be used to reproduce the issue.
 Such files are also used to create regression tests that ensure that your bug will never return.